 One of the most common reasons for refund requests is that the product your customer got delivered doesn't match your store's description.

-Say that your store’s description states that the product is 5 cm by 5 cm, but the product is like 10 times bigger.
+Say that your store's description states that the product is 5 cm by 5 cm, but the product is like ten times bigger.
 Or that you say that the product color is coffee brown, but the real color is more black.

-This would be either your fault by copying the data from your supplier wrong onto your store’s description.
-Or your supplier’s fault by giving you the wrong data or sending out the wrong product.
+This would be either your fault by copying the data from your supplier wrong onto your store's description, or your supplier's fault by giving you the wrong data or sending out the wrong product.

-You should double-check the data your supplier supplied you with.
+You should double check the data your supplier supplied you with.

-Like the example above, say that you checked again and it definitely says the color is coffee brown, then this would be your supplier’s fault.
+Like the example above, say that you checked again and it definitely says the color is coffee brown, this would be your supplier's fault.

-If you think it’s your supplier’s fault, then what you should do is directly send an email (or AliExpress message if you use AliExpress) to your supplier asking about this problem.
+If you think it's your supplier's fault, what you should do is directly send an email (or AliExpress message if you use AliExpress) to your supplier asking about this problem.